pat92fr/FootTrajectoryPlanner/README.md

 ![Dual Bezier Acceleration](https://github.com/pat92fr/FootTrajectoryPlanner/blob/main/02-Result/XZ%20Dual%20Bezier%20Acceleration.png)

-*Acceleration plot at 1m/s.*
+*XZ Acceleration plot at 1m/s.*

 The result is very close of the spline curve acceleration along X and Z direction.

 ![Spline Acceleration](https://github.com/pat92fr/FootTrajectoryPlanner/blob/main/00-Papers/Figure%2013.%20The%20spline%20curve%20acceleration%20X%20and%20Z%20axis.png)

-*Acceleration plot at 1..4m/s.(a) The acceleration in the X diretion for the spline curve trajectory; (b) The acceleration in the Z direction for the spline curve trajectory*
+*XZ Acceleration plot at 1..4m/s.(a) The acceleration in the X diretion for the spline curve trajectory; (b) The acceleration in the Z direction for the spline curve trajectory*